gesellkammer/maelzel/docs/coreplayintro.rst

 :class:`~maelzel.core.musicobj.MusicObj` as a soundfile (offline rendering).
-To render multiple objects to the same soundfile you can either group them in a container (for example, place multiple notes inside a :class:`~maelzel.core.musicobj.Voice` and render that) or render them via :func:`maelzel.core.musicobj.recMany`
+To render multiple objects to the same soundfile you can either group them in a container (for example, place multiple notes inside a :class:`~maelzel.core.musicobj.Voice` and render that) or render them via :func:`maelzel.core.musicobj.recObjects`

 .. code-block:: python